Stock Market: Sensex, Nifty ends in gains - East Coast Daily English

-In the stock market the domestic benchmark indices has ended in gain on Thursday.
-The domestic benchmark indices BSE Sensex and NSE Nifty has rallied upwards.
-As per the market experts buying across all sectors has supported the upward rally of Indian equity markets.
+In the stock market the domestic benchmark indices has rebounded from the two dyas losses and ended in gains.
+Domestic benchmark indices BSE Sensex and NSE Nifty has settled trading in gains.
+As per the market experts the upward rally of the Indian equity market was supported by the easing crude oil prices and declined in the tension between Iran-US.

-The top losers in the market were Eicher Motors, Bajaj Auto, BPCL, Kotak Mahindra Bank, Cipla, Dr.Reddy’s Labs and TCS.
+The top losers in the market were ICICI Bank, Infosys, Nestle, Bharati Airtel, Bharati Infratel, Bharat Petroleum, Power Grid and Hero MotoCorp.

 Post Your Comments